 Legend has it that the image arrived in Bologna from Constantinople in the 12th century, but the present church dates to the 18th century.
 It’s connected to Piazza di Porta Saragozza at the bottom of the hill by the world's longest portico, its 666 arches winding down the slopes in grand fashion and built to protect the icon as it was paraded up the hill.

-Suggested Bologna itinerary
+Suggested itineraries featuring Bologna

 This sample itinerary will give you an idea of what is possible when you travel in Bologna, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.